50 fun-packed things to do in the summer holidays

 Paint some rocks using our guide for some inspo, and then place them around your local park for people to find.

 Now that theatres have finally reopened, start ticking the fam-friendly belters off your 'must see' list!
-Book via Official London Theatre and you'll bag yourself FREE kids' tickets for selected shows including Frozen and Grease throughout August!
-We've recently seen and reviewed Harry Potter & the Cursed Child and Life of Pi so take a look before you book.
+Book via Official London Theatre and you'll bag yourself FREE kids' tickets for selected shows!
+We've recently seen and reviewed Frozen, Grease and Harry Potter & the Cursed Child, so take a look before you book.
+We're off to see Wicked soon so keep your eyes peeled for that one too.

 Surprise the kids with a quirky kinda day out in London.